The “Sandwich Generation” Needs Bread

 The Sandwich Generation’s financial burdens affect those in middle age who are caring for not only their aging parents but also their grown children.
 The term, though, is a little dated.
 Social workers first observed the Sandwich Generation 40 years ago.
 The people they were describing – women in their 30s and 40s – are themselves the elders now.
 And the adult offspring who care for them have their own children at home.

-So, the sandwich has gotten bigger.
+So, the problems for the sandwich generation have gotten bigger.
 It’s not just people in their 30s and 40s caring for parents and young children.
 Now there are many in their 50s and 60s caring for parents, children and even grandchildren.
 Gerontologists call this a “club sandwich”.

 Ingredients